Last week was my birthday. It was a time of reflection as I look back on being part of the SharePoint Community for over ten years… wow I’m old.

 The Top 10 Lessons Learned from 10 Years in the SharePoint Community

 10) Find your blue ocean

-The SharePoint and Office 365 community is such a crowded space these days.
+The SharePoint and Microsoft 365 community is such a crowded space these days.
 When I first started in it back in 2008 there wasn’t a lot of content.
 Now, when Microsoft sneezes we get 150 blog posts about it within five minutes.
-Find out what sets you a part.
+Find out what sets you apart.
 What you are passionate about.
 Find something that not everyone and their brother is already talking about.
-As an organizer of the upcoming North American Collaboration Summit conference on March 14-15 I read through DOZENS of session submissions for Intro to Teams, Intro to Flow, Intro to PowerApps… it’s such a crowded space!
+As an organizer of the North American Collaboration Summit conference (taking place October 12 -14 2022), I read through DOZENS of session submissions for Intro to Teams, Intro to Flow, Intro to PowerApps… it’s such a crowded space!
 Find a way to stand out and be different.
 Don’t add to the noise and get lost in the crowd.

 Try not to let it bother you if you get rejected from conferences or can’t seem to get any traction.
 Just keep trying.
 Tweak your approach, your abstracts, hone your story and persevere.
 All it takes is one post... one session… one moment to help you get where you are going.
 Don’t give up.
 There’s enough content and space for everyone.